calebsg225/html-canvas-playground/README.md

 - [4 Player Chess Board](#4-player-chess-board)

 ### 3 player chess board

+I designed this with the intention of getting a custom mousepad made, like the ones for regular two player chess boards, just much larger.
+I've done just that, with a higher resolution image than the one shown below.
+The ring around the board is to make cutting the thing out easier, much cleaner than cutting it freehand.
+I considered making the cutout hexagonal, but I already have one like that so I opted for the circle.
+I can always go back and cut it out that way in the future.
+Its alot easier to freehand a hexagon than a circle!

 ![sample three player chess board placeholder](src/images/chess3p_512x512_coords_ring_offwhite.png "sample three player chess board")

 ### 4 player chess board

+This is also designed with the intention of getting it printed on a mousepad.
+This board along with the three player board are part of an ongoing project.

 ![sample four player chess board placeholder](src/images/chess4p_512x512_coords_offwhite.png "sample four player chess board")